MRaza98/BIPM/README.md

 This repo contains all the code from the BIPM Course.

-## How did I get set up with Jupyter and Python within VSCode?
+## How did I get set up with Jupyter and Python in VS Code?

 1. Install Python and Jupyter Extensions
 2. Create .ipynb file